LouisChislett/Image_Classification_App/README.md

 # Image Classification App

 ## Introduction
-This image classification app is a simple, user-friendly tool that allows users to upload an image and have it classified into one of the CIFAR-10 categories.
+This image classification app is a simple, user-friendly tool that allows users to upload an image and have it classified into one of the CIFAR-10 categories (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck).
 The app is built using Streamlit and TensorFlow.
 Additionally, the repository contains a Jupyter Notebook with the code used to train the model.

 ## Getting Started